zainaftab2225/zainaftab2225.github.io/_computerscience/basics-of-ai.md

 - **Supervised Learning:** The process of learning *with* training labels.
 The supervisor knows the correct answer and points out mistakes during the learning process.
 - An easy example would be to classify images of animals which are mammals or not.
 This AI needs to be *trained* by examples after which it should be able to classify images it hasn't seen before.
 Another example is how spam emails are classified.
 - Inspired by human brains and neurons, psychologist Frank Rosenblatt created the Perceptron to classify whether a shape is a triangle or not a triangle.
 Now, we just program our computers to behave like neurons.
 - Below is a simple example of how to use a step function as an activation function to either get true or not true (false).
-Neurons have inputs and weights that are added and if they go above the threshold weight called the bias (can be adjusted), the neuron will output a 1 otherwise a 0.
+The neuron has inputs and weights that are added and if they go above the threshold weight called the bias (can be adjusted), the neuron will output a 1 otherwise a 0.

 ![image-center](/images/computerscience/supervised_learning_01.JPG){: .align-center}